 Likewise, failing to look toward the future and communicating a clear vision will result in a business that eventually stagnates and loses its ability to compete in the marketplace.
 Have you ever heard the old saying, “What could go wrong, asked the buggy whip maker?”
 This quote seems silly today, but at the dawn of the age of the automobile, there were many businesses that could not see the need to change or adapt to changing conditions in the world.
 The role of the leader is to keep an eye on what is going on around the business and to lead the organization and the people to meet the challenges and capture the opportunities that arise from outside the business.
 Business leadership requires looking forward, building a clear vision for the business to pursue, and creating an environment that inspires buy-in from all stakeholders, regardless of where they are in the hierarchy.

 “Managers work to see numbers grow.
 Leaders work to see people grow.” -Simon Sinek

 Not everyone is equally capable of being a great manager and great leader, but both skills are necessary.
 Finding the methods and means to be both can be a daunting challenge.
 Starting with the fundamentals of good management controls and practices will set a solid base for your business.
 Learning to lead effectively can be more challenging, but it is possible.
 Talk with your employees and other people in your specific market or community, look outside your business, and think about how what you see and hear can affect your business and the attitudes of all stakeholders.

 In the end, the seeming opposites of management and leadership are two sides of the same coin.
 A successful business must have both, and this is the ultimate challenge for the business owner.

-At Cogent Analytics, we never stop looking for ways to improve your business and neither should you.
-So, check out some of our other posts for helpful business information:
+At Cogent Analytics, we never stop looking for ways to improve your business, and neither should you.
+Check out some of our other posts for helpful business information: